Real Estate in the Time of Covid-19

 If you have been in the market or are thinking of purchasing, there are some opportunities that were not there just a few months ago.
 Now that there is a high volatility in other types of investments, more people are looking at investing in real estate because it’s a tangible asset that can provide an income stream, can be lower risk, yield better returns and a potential for substantial appreciation.

 If you are looking at buying a condo for yourself and renting it out when you are not in Mexico, we would recommend two things to you.
 If you look at presale options and decide on one, often these are not going to be delivered for another 6-8 months.
 This means you do not have to worry about renting it out this season, which will be a low tourist season.
-It will, however, be delivered to you for when the tourism market returns.

 If you find something that is move in ready, here are some options for you to think about.
 You have several options that might work for you.
 If you are not planning on living there, and perhaps renting it, consider long term rentals.
 The vacation rental market is predicted to be very slow this year.
 However, if you get a good deal, this should balance out some of the short term rental that would normally come.